 Prep Time 25′

 Total Time 35′

 Sushi was dreamed up in southeast Asia as a way to preserve fish.
 It was only until later that the fermented rice around the fish was eaten rather than discarded.
 Still later, the lacto-fermentation process that was used on the rice was replaced with rice vinegar.
 The word sushi means 'vinegared rice'.
 Although sushi travelled from southeastern Asia to China before landing in Japan, it is with this country that it is most often identified.
 That is to say, how far sushi has come since then!
 The key to this easy, refreshing vegan sushi recipe is the marinade.
 With just three ingredients, you get both umami and sweet elements as well as some serious health benefits in your tofu sushi - more on this later.
 Try and marinate more tofu than you need for the sushi, and use it to top a salad or in a sandwich filler along with sliced avocado, grated carrots, and vegan mayonnaise.

-Get creative with your vegan sushi!You could try experimenting with vegan cream cheese in your tofu sushi too.
+You could try experimenting with vegan cream cheese in your tofu sushi too.
 It sounds unusual, but it's really not a huge leap from these sushi rolls with cream cheese and fish eggs that you see in many shops.
 We also love topping sushi with toasted sesame seeds, which provide nutritional benefits as well as crunch.
-Or you could add Japanese pickles for some serious flavor, not to mention fermented goodness that your gut will love.
+Or you could add Japanese pickles for some serious flavour, not to mention fermented goodness that your gut will love.
 You could also tell yourself you're paying homage to the origins of sushi.
-We haven't specified brown sushi rice here, but using it would provide you with more nutrients and fiber.
+We haven't specified brown sushi rice here, but using it would provide you with more nutrients and fibre.
 And don't forget your ginger and wasabi!
 But whatever you add and put in, these rolls are perfect as a quick, satisfying, and healthy work lunch.